Struct Query

 §Component access

-// ... or by mutable reference.
+// ...or by a mutable reference.

 §Query filtering

-Setting the query filter type parameter will ensure that each query item satisfies the given condition.
+Setting the query filter type parameter will ensure that each query item satisfies the given condition:

 §QueryData or QueryFilter tuples